burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. In general, the result of doing the right shift for signed integer types in the case of negative numbers was undefined before C++20.
 The compiler implementer can perform either a *Logical Right Shift* or *Arithmetic Right Shift* ([2], p.
 252).

-> From C++20 right-shift on signed integral types is an **Arithmetic right shift**, which performs sign-extension.
+> From C++20, the right shift on signed integral types is an **Arithmetic right shift**, which performs sign-extension.

 ## Auto Type Deduction

 The `auto` in C++98/03 and in C89/99 was an explicit (and default) memory type modifier for local objects located in the stack ([link](https://en.cppreference.com/w/cpp/language/storage_duration)).
-Starting from C++11 the keyword obtained another meaning - it's a type automatically deduced similar to `template` type arguments in template functions.
+Starting from C++11, the keyword obtained another meaning - it's a type automatically deduced, similar to `template` type arguments in template functions.

 Also, `auto` never deduces to a reference type, always to a value type.